Advanced training in chinese herbal medicine

 Within Chinese herbal medicine, each herb has its own specific characteristics and functions.
 The different characteristics of herbs are employed to treat disease, restore the balance of Yin and Yang, and ultimately help the body to restore its normal physiological functions and good health.
 These various characteristics and functions of the herbs with regards to medical treatment are categorised according to their property, flavour, and movement, and arise from each herb’s unique quality of ‘Qi’, which is essentially formed from the various different interplays between Yin and Yang.
 A herb’s unique quality of Qi will enter a specific channel according to its channel tropism, and will have an influence on the Qi flowing throughout that channel and organ – similar to how the different qualities of Qi within the climate influence our body’s Qi.
 If prescribed correctly, this will bring the body back to balance.

 Chinese Herbal Medicine is considered an advanced subject of study within Xian Tian College of Chinese Medicine.
-The two advanced subjects – Herbal Medicine and Wai Qi Liao Fa, are studied only after a student has completed the foundation material and qualified in Acupunture or Acupuncture and Tui Na.
-It is also advised that studenst have professional experience before undertaking the herbs training and, as suh, it will not be a subject taught early on in Xian Tian students education.
+The two advanced subjects – Herbal Medicine and Wai Qi Liao Fa, are studied only after a student has completed the foundation material and qualified in Acupunture .
+It is also advised that students have professional experience before undertaking herbal medicine training and, as such, it will not be a subject taught early on in Xian Tian students education.

 The Eight Methods of Treatment (Ba Fa, 八法)